SoulBoundProtocol/Soul/README.md

 # sPOAP: soulbound POAP
-sPOAP is a soulbound implementation of Proof of Attendence Protocol (POAP), created by [SoulBound Protocol](https://soulbound.life).
+sPOAP is a soulbound implementation of Proof of Attendence Protocol (POAP), created by [SoulBound Protocol](https://soulbound.life). sPOAP is SBT (SoulBound Token).

 # Features